 Why?
 This demographic implies the comorbid conditions that go along with their age such as diabetes, pneumonia, hypertension, and other physiological changes associated with aging.
 These potential sensory, physical, and cognitive impediments related to aging may make oral health self-care and patient communications challenging.

-Caring Nurses Services, a trusted home care agency in Bel Air MD, focuses on what you can do to help with the dental conditions that are associated with aging including root and coronal caries, dry mouth (xerostomia), and periodontitis to improve their smile.
+Caring Nurses Services, a trusted home care agency in Edgewood MD, focuses on what you can do to help with the dental conditions that are associated with aging including root and coronal caries, dry mouth (xerostomia), and periodontitis to improve their smile.

 Flossing removes plaques between teeth and out from under the gum lines where a toothbrush cannot reach.
 Plaque and tartar often build up under the surface of the gum lines when left alone after eating which can lead to periodontal disease—bone destruction and tooth loss.
 Dental flossing every day helps prevent tooth decay and gingivitis.